pytest-dev/pytest-timeout/README.rst

 ``is_debugging``
 ----------------

-The the timeout occurs, user can open the debugger session.
+When the timeout occurs, user can open the debugger session.
 In this case, the timeout should be discarded.
 A custom hook can check this case by calling ``is_debugging()`` function::